 Durbanville is located about 30 minutes drive from Cape Town, the farms are not far apart (look at our Wine Farm Map) and self drive is the most common way to explore the area.
 All the farms on the Durbanville wine route are on Google Maps, for car rental we can recommend RentalCars Connect with great offerings and comparing the rental agencies and car models to make it easy to select.

-Many tasting venues are beautiful with fantastic views of the Durbanville Wine Valley, False Bay or Table Mountain.
+Many tasting venues are beautiful with fantastic views of the Durbanville Wine Valley, False Bay, or Table Mountain.
 There are some great restaurants located on some of the wine farms offering a variety of awesome food experiences, so stopping for lunch is a great idea.
 We love food-wine pairings and there are some unique offerings by some of the Durbanville wine farms.
+You can combine a visit to the wine farms with a trip to Namaqualand during the flower season.

 Tips for tasting in the Durbanville Wine Valley